Gizwiz/React-Participation-App/README.md

 ## Step 0.
 Build Prerequisites

 [Node.js version 6.0 or newer](https://nodejs.org/en/)
-Verify your Node.js version with the following command in the Node.js comman prompt:
+Verify your Node.js version with the following command in the Node.js command prompt:
 ```sh
     node -v
 ```